According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 3.

 - Political parties and candidates in elections make appeals to caste sentiment to win the elections.

-- To gain support political parties raise caste-based issues during elections to get political support, as ‘one man one vote’ system or adult franchise has made the voter very powerful.
+- To gain support, political parties raise caste-based issues during elections to get political support, as the ‘one man, one vote’ system or adult franchise has made the voter very powerful.

 - Political Parties have made people belonging to lower castes conscious about their rights to vote and their powers.